trel/irods_client_rest_cpp_beast/README.md

                 "state_timeout_in_seconds": 600,

                 // The name of the OIDC claim which provides the mapping of an
+                // OIDC user to an iRODS user account.
+                // "irods_user_claim" and "user_attribute_mapping" cannot be used together.
+                "irods_user_claim": "irods_username",

+                // The mapping of a user to the provided values.
+All values must
-                // OIDC user to an iRODS user account "irods_user_claim": "irods_username",
+                // be matched to map an OIDC user to an iRODS user account.
+                // "irods_user_claim" and "user_attribute_mapping" cannot be used together.
+                "user_attribute_mapping": {
+                    "irods_username": {
+                        "sub": "123-abc-456-xyz",
+                        "email": "rods_user@example.org"
+                    }
+                },

                 // The path to the TLS certificates directory.
                 // Used for HTTPS connections.